Anemia: Testing

-Reticulocyte counts, and the "kinetic" approach to anemia, have become more common than in the past in the large medical centers of the United States and some other wealthy nations, in part because some automatic counters now have the capacity to include reticulocyte counts.
+Reticulocyte counts and the "kinetic" approach to anemia have become more common than in the past in the large medical centers of the United States and some other wealthy nations, in part because some automatic counters now include reticulocyte counts.
 A reticulocyte count is a quantitative measure of the bone marrow's production of new red blood cells.
 The reticulocyte production index is a calculation of the ratio between the level of anemia and the extent to which the reticulocyte count has risen in response.
-If the degree of anemia is significant, even a "normal" reticulocyte count actually may reflect an inadequate response.
+If the degree of anemia is significant, even a "normal" reticulocyte count may reflect an inadequate response.

 If an automated count is not available, a reticulocyte count can be done manually following special staining of the blood film.
 In manual examination, activity of the bone marrow can also be gauged qualitatively by subtle changes in the numbers and the morphology of young RBCs by examination under a microscope.
 Newly formed RBCs are usually slightly larger than older RBCs and show polychromasia.
 Even where the source of blood loss is obvious, evaluation of erythropoiesis can help assess whether the bone marrow will be able to compensate for the loss and at what rate.

 When the cause is not obvious, clinicians use other tests, such as: ESR, serum iron, transferrin, RBC folate level, hemoglobin electrophoresis, renal function tests (e.g. serum creatinine) although the tests will depend on the clinical hypothesis that is being investigated.

-When the diagnosis remains difficult, a bone marrow examination allows direct examination of the precursors to red cells, although is rarely used as is painful, invasive and is hence reserved for cases where severe pathology needs to be determined or excluded.
+When the diagnosis remains difficult, a bone marrow examination allows direct examination of the precursors to red cells, although it is rarely used as it is painful, invasive, and is hence reserved for cases where severe pathology needs to be determined or excluded.

 Red blood cell size

 In the morphological approach, anemia is classified by the size of red blood cells; this is either done automatically or on microscopic examination of a peripheral blood smear.
 The size is reflected in the mean corpuscular volume (MCV).
 If the cells are smaller than normal (under 80 fl), the anemia is said to be microcytic; if they are normal size (80–100 fl), normocytic; and if they are larger than normal (over 100 fl), the anemia is classified as macrocytic.
 This scheme quickly exposes some of the most common causes of anemia; for instance, a microcytic anemia is often the result of iron deficiency.

 In clinical workup, the MCV will be one of the first pieces of information available, so even among clinicians who consider the "kinetic" approach more useful philosophically, morphology will remain an important element of classification and diagnosis.

-Limitations of MCV include cases where the underlying cause is due to a combination of factors – such as iron deficiency (a cause of microcytosis) and vitamin B12 deficiency (a cause of macrocytosis) where the net result can be normocytic cells.
+Limitations of MCV include cases where the underlying cause is due to a combination of factors, such as iron deficiency (a cause of microcytosis) and vitamin B12 deficiency (a cause of macrocytosis), where the net result can be normocytic cells.